okteto/blog-proposals/building-a-go-api-and-deploying-on-okteto/index.md

 **Connecting Database**

 The first step is connecting data to our database.
 This will have the information our app needs to access the database.
 However, saving these data in our code is not secure.
-Therefore, we will store our database credentials in an `env` file, this way:
+Therefore, we will store our database credentials in an `env` file which we created earlier.

 ```go
 DIALECT ="postgres"